aws-samples/aws-panorama-samples/tools/sideloading/README.md

             }
         }
         ```
+        **Note:** Please make sure you use right code node name.
+In this example, "code_node" is specified as the code node name, but it can be different in your manifest file.

 1. With regular panorama application building & packaging steps, build and package the side liading enabled application. (`panorama-cli build-container` command, `panorama-cli package-application` command).

 1. Deploy the application onto your device.